-I am sure all Indians, and many other nationals know of the demonetization move by the Government of India.
-There was a huge ruckus on the streets of India.
-ATMs run out of cash.
-So many people wasted many hours of their productive time in queuing up for the much-needed cash to go through about their lives.
+I am sure all Indians know of the demonetization move by the Government of India.
+There was a huge ruckus on the streets as ATMs ran out of cash.
+So many wasted productive hours in queuing up for the much-needed cash to go through about their lives.
 In one swift move.
-I am also sure many of you have read about it.
+Life has changed.

 Comedian Kunal Kamra explains the situation is the aptest manner in this video here.
 Before this government came into power, one of the most profound campaign subjects was corruption and Swiss bank money.
 The promise of taking money from Swiss bank accounts of Indians and distributing them to every Indian citizen was too firm.
 Alas, we saw nothing of it.

 For obvious reasons, demonetization is one of the most talked about subject in the last six months.
 There is so much written about it, that finding my blog via a regular Google Search is hard.
 Of course, the government cannot accept it, even though it is morally obligated to accept something that goes wrong.

 Sure, the impact was greatly felt by the common man.
 The same ones that Government was trying to protect and improve his livelihood.
 Being the large cash economy that we are, it is hard to live without currency.
 The merchants insisted on getting money in currency notes, and the onus was on us.

 The digital currency that exists is, even today not preferred by retailers.
 I went to a hardware store the other day to buy RCB socket costing Rs.
 1900.
 I asked him to take debit or credit card and he immediately said that I would have to pay 2% services charge.